pm7y/AzureEventGridSimulator/README.md

 #### Filtering Events

 Event filtering is configurable on each subscriber using the filter model defined here: https://docs.microsoft.com/en-us/azure/event-grid/event-filtering.
 This page provides a full guide to the configuration options available and all parts of this guide are currently supported.
 For ease of transition, explicit limitations have also been adhered to.
+The restrictions mentioned have been further modified (https://azure.microsoft.com/en-us/updates/advanced-filtering-generally-available-in-event-grid/) and these new less restrictive filtering limits have been observed.

 Extending the example above to include a basic filter which will only deliver events to the subscription if they are of a specific type is illustrated below.